Xuth/tp4000_dmm/readme.md

        * I made a coding error (whatever python might throw)

     If no exceptions are raised the DmmValue might still fail various sanity checks or not have a numeric value.
-Ie I believe that showing showing multiple decimal points makes no sense but is valid per the protocol so no exception is raised but the saneValue flag will be set to False in the DmmValue.
+Ie I believe that showing multiple decimal points makes no sense but is valid per the protocol so no exception is raised but the saneValue flag will be set to False in the DmmValue.